 Steeped in tradition and culture, Mumbai’s cultural calendar is packed to the gunnels and expat residents often join in the festivities throughout the year.
-Living here is a rich, colorful and rewarding experience, particularly if you have a young family in tow.
+Living here is a rich, colourful and rewarding experience, particularly if you have a young family in tow.

 What is special or unique about your city?

 Welcome to Mumbai!
 Mumbai, formerly known as Bombay until 1995, is the capital city of Maharashtra state.
 It lies in the south western part of India and occupies a peninsular site originally composed of seven islands lying off the Konkan coast of western India.
-It is the leading financial center of India, as well as a major national commercial, transportation and manufacturing hub.
-It also has one of the world’s largest harbors: a broad, sheltered bay between the city and the mainland.
+It is the leading financial centre of India, as well as a major national commercial, transportation and manufacturing hub.
+It also has one of the world’s largest harbours: a broad, sheltered bay between the city and the mainland.

 Mumbai's cultural life reflects its ethnically diverse population.
 It's truly multicultural and a city where people of almost every religion can be found.
-Bursting with the self-confidence of a maverick moneymaker and "bindass" (carefree) attitude, Mumbai is also the country's financial and commercial hub and is a principal port on the Arabian sea.
+Bursting with the self-confidence of a maverick money-maker and "bindass" (carefree) attitude, Mumbai is also the country's financial and commercial hub and is a principal port on the Arabian sea.

 What are a newcomer's first impressions of your city?